dashvlas/awesome-ios-interview/README.md

 <img src="https://github.com/dashvlas/awesome-ios-interview/blob/master/Resources/Main.png">

+## Select language

+<p align="center"><img src="https://github.com/dashvlas/awesome-ios-interview/blob/master/Resources/Artboard-filled-3.png"></p>

 ## About
 We provide a huge variety of questions categories, from concurrency to UI.We provide a huge variety of questions categories, from concurrency to UI.

-Just select languag and you are ready to go
-## Select language

-<p align="center"><img src="https://github.com/dashvlas/awesome-ios-interview/blob/master/Resources/Artboard-filled-3.png"></p>

 <!--'Awesome Interview' helps you to prepare for an interview and refresh your knowledge.-->